2018 marks the 15th Anniversary of the Colon Cancer Challenge and we are thrilled to be returning to Icahn Stadium on Randall’s Island

 - Awards to young colorectal cancer investigators presenting at the world’s premier colorectal cancer societies.

 The Colon Cancer Challenge offers survivors, and family and friends of those affected by colorectal cancer, a unique opportunity to raise public awareness and contribute to the fight against this often fatal, yet preventable disease.

-Choose the 1.7 Mile Walk, the 3-Mile or 5K Run, or Kids Fun Run.
+Choose the 1.7 Mile Walk, the certified, timed 5K Run, or Kids Fun Run.
 No Matter what distance you cover, you will make up ground in the race to prevent colorectal cancer.